octokas/manh/design-system/readme.txt

 2) Open _documentation/intro.html file in your browser to see help files.
 It will explain you all main functionnalities and how to use it.

-HAVE A QUESTION?

-Don't hesitate to send us a message on Themeforest or to support@themes-lab.com for any questions or for improvement ideas.

 WHAT CONTAIN THIS PACKAGE?

 Here is a list of all folders that package contain: